ampproject/amphtml/extensions/amp-list/amp-list.md

 ### Specifying an overflow

 Optionally, the `<amp-list>` element can contain an element with an `overflow` attribute.
-This element is shown if the AMP Runtime cannot resize the `<amp-list>` element as requested.
+This element is shown if the AMP Runtime cannot resize the `<amp-list>` element as requested, which is the case if the list is inside the viewport.
+If the list is outside the viewport, it will be automatically expanded.

 *Example: Displaying an overflow when the list needs more space*